Dimtemp/Azure-Academy/level3a-network-watcher.md

 $cred = Get-Credential -UserName student
 # fill in Pa55w.rd1234 as the password
-New-AzResourceGroup -location westeurope -name STUDENTID New-AzVM -name STUDENTIDVM1 -credential $cred -location westeurope New-AzVM -name STUDENTIDVM2 -credential $cred -location northeurope
+New-AzResourceGroup -location westeurope -name STUDENTID New-AzVM -name STUDENTIDVM1 -credential $cred -location westeurope -Addressprefix '10.1.0.0/16' -VirtualNetworkName vnet1 -subnetname default -SubnetAddressPrefix '10.1.0.0/24'
+New-AzVM -name STUDENTIDVM2 -credential $cred -location eastus -Addressprefix '10.2.0.0/16' -VirtualNetworkName vnet1 -subnetname default -SubnetAddressPrefix '10.2.0.0/24'
 # fill in student as the username and Pa55w.rd1234 as the password
 New-AzStorageAccount -ResourceGroupName STUDENTID -SkuName Standard_LRS -Location eastus
 # fill in a unique name for the storage account.
 Repeat the previous command when an errormessage is shown.